 - each of a selection of agencies invited by the AGLS Board

-- one representative of the financial regulatory agencies
+- 2 representatives of the financial regulatory agencies

 - one representative of the intelligence agencies

-- one representative from the corporate Commonwealth entity (CCE) legal forum
+- one representative from the corporate Commonwealth entities

 - the Australian Government Solicitor